On the arithmetically Cohen-Macaulay property for sets of points in multiprojective spaces

-By induction on $n$ and on $t$, we know that $Y_1$ and $Y_2$ are ACM.
+We know by induction that both $Y_1$ and $Y_2$ are ACM.
 In particular, this means that $\hat{Y}_1$ is also ACM.
-Hence we have an equality of saturated ideals $I_{Y_1}=( A_{1,1})+ I_{\hat{Y}_1}$.
+Hence we have an equality of saturated ideals $I_{Y_1}=(A_1)+ I_{\hat{Y}_1}$.
 Then it follows from the following exact sequence